Get the most out of your budget in these 10 cities!

 Plan your next city break

 As you can see, Eastern Europe still comes out tops when it comes to great-value destinations and affordability.
-To see loads of top city break destinations such as Krakow, Budapest and Lisbon also up on the list of the cheapest European cities to visit is something I’m mega delighted about too!
+To see loads of top city break destinations such as Porto, Prague and Istanbul also up on the list of the cheapest European cities to visit is something I’m mega delighted about too!
 However, even the most expensive cities in Europe aren’t necessarily beyond reach.
 Granted, once you’re there things are pricey, but if you have a little look around you’ll be able to find fantastic deals for flights and hotels to the Nordic countries or Amsterdam, for example.
 It all comes down to taking the time and doing a bit of research in advance.

 And if you don’t really have the time?
 No worries!
 That’s what your Guru’s here for!
 I’m constantly on the look out for awesome city break deals, so if you’re in the mood for a mini-adventure simply have a little peruse through my deals and see what tickles your fancy! :)